Fr3shShr3k/WiFi-Sniper---How-To-Guide/Technical-Manual/Technical-Manual.md

 ![ZiptieholdingCable](https://github.com/Fr3shShr3k/WiFi-Sniper---How-To-Guide/blob/64c0674c36f1408faa104cc21f8c53182b26df36/assets/images/20250414_004224.jpg)

 We also mount the picatinny railing on the top of the stock in order to attack the rifle scope on smoothly, again not necessary but for aesthetics.
 I picked up a cheap camera stand from a thrift store as well which ended up being a nice stand for the Wifi Sniper.
 This is what the finished product should look like after assembly.
+The Pi5 has been mounted on the other side of the rifle not shown.

 ![WifiRifleComplete](https://github.com/Fr3shShr3k/WiFi-Sniper---How-To-Guide/blob/e1d926227065981ccc4211b678de5f6d185f1799/assets/images/finishedprod.jpg)